tlswg/tls13-spec/draft-ietf-tls-tls13.md

-> Servers send this message in response to a ClientHello message if they were able to find an acceptable set of algorithms and groups that are mutually supported, but the client's KeyShare did not contain an acceptable offer.
+> Servers send this message in response to a ClientHello message if they were able to find an acceptable set of algorithms and key exchange methods (KEMs) that are mutually supported, but the client's KeyShare did not contain an acceptable offer.
 If it cannot find such a match, it will respond with a fatal "handshake_failure" alert.